List of Doctors characters introduced in 2001–2002: Marc Eliot

 Dr. Marc Eliot, portrayed by Tom Butcher, first appeared on 5 October 2001 and made his final appearance on 16 December 2005.
 His BBC Online profile explained that prior to his arrival in Letherbridge, Marc was a major in the Royal Army Medical Corps and served in Kosovo.
 Upon his hiring at the Riverside Health Centre, he is suffering from post-traumatic stress disorder.
-The profile described him as a "highly ambitious" ambitious character and noted that he has plans to take over Riverside.
+The profile described him as a "highly ambitious" character and noted that he has plans to take over Riverside.
 However, after he learns that Mac McGuire (Christopher Timothy) does not plan to retire, he enlists Helen Thompson's (Corrinne Wicks) help in setting up a rival practice, Best Practice.

 Marc has a one-night stand with Faith Walker (Eva Fontaine) and their interactions become awkward.
 However, after she is raped by Liam McGuire (Tim Matthews), she turns to Marc for support and he helps her.
-Marc also has a one night stand with Helen on the night of her husband's death.
+Marc also has a one-night stand with Helen on the night of her husband's death.
 The two decide to stay friends and when Marc is accused of raping a patient, Helen secures the evidence which exonerate him from the accusations.
 Marc and Helen eventually begin a romantic relationship, but when Marc is asked by his brother Robert (Josh Neale) to help build orphanages in Kosovo, Helen insists that he goes as it will benefit him.
 Marc returns over a year later with a new fiancé, but he soon realises that he still loves Helen.
 Helen tells Marc that the love is requited and the pair move to Leeds together.

 Oliver Berg

 Dr. Oliver Berg, portrayed by Laurence Penry-Jones, first appeared on 2 September 2002 and made his final appearance on 13 June 2003.
 His backstory involves coming from a Jewish family in Nottingham and studying at Bristol University Medical School.
 He starts at the Riverside Health Centre as a doctor with Ben Kwarme (Ariyon Bakare) as his mentor.
 Oliver's BBC Online profile stated that Ben is "enthusiastic and full of ideas but his inexperience often trip him up".
 Oliver is gay, which the team discover when he kisses a drunk, sleeping Ben.
-He gets into a relationship with physiotherapist Alex, but Oliver's romantic feelings for Ben make the pair split up.
-Oliver tries repeatedly to ask Ben out, who declines his advances, but the pair eventually do get into a relationship.
-Shortly after getting together, Oliver's flatmate, receptionist Carolina Shaw (Ela Kay), dies in an oil tanker explosion.
+He is in a relationship with Alex North (Tim Downie), but Oliver's romantic feelings for Ben cause the pair to split up.
+Oliver tries repeatedly to ask Ben out, who declines his advances, but the pair eventually have a strong friendship.
+Oliver then meets Best Practice’s locum, Greg, who receptionist Carolina Shaw (Ela Kay)has feelings for and invites to live with them.
+It turns out that Greg is gay, and has a relationship with Ollie behind Carolina’s back.
+When she discovers this, she moves out.
+Shortly after, Carolina dies in an oil tanker explosion.
 Feeling ridden with guilt, Oliver leaves Letherbridge.